Are you thinking of buying a composting toilet for your RV?

 Types of Composting Toilets for RV’s

 There are different types of composting toilets that suit different purposes and locations.
-While all of them serve the purpose of breaking down waste and turning it into comport, they vary in terms of the functioning and pre-requisites.
+While all of them serve the purpose of breaking down waste and turning it into comport, they vary in terms of functioning and pre-requisites.

 As the name suggests, the whole process of composting in a self-contained composting toilet happens within the system itself.